Mahan3340/ACM-SIGSPATIAL-Cup-2023/README.md

 ```

 # Processed dataset
-The processed dataset could be located at the data/geo_datasetsR/
+The processed dataset could be located at the data/geo_datasetsR

-data_processing.ipynb file contains modules as follows:/
+data_processing.ipynb file contains modules as follows:

-clip_regions: clip and padding targeted 6 lake regions from raw Geotiffs;/
+clip_regions: clip and padding targeted 6 lake regions from raw Geotiffs;

-label_regions: label each region tiff pixels/
+label_regions: label each region tiff pixels

-clip_tiles: split region tiff and labels into small labels/
+clip_tiles: split region tiff and labels into small labels